bananabr/optimum-neuron/infrastructure/ami/README.md

 # Building AMI with Packer

-This directory contains the files for building AMI using [Packer](https://github.com/hashicorp/packer) that is later published as a AWS Marketplace asset.
+This directory contains the files for building AMI using [Packer](https://github.com/hashicorp/packer) that is later published as an AWS Marketplace asset.

 ## Folder Structure